Rosemary Laing

 • Jim from 'leak' series

-Image courtesy of the artist and Tolarno Galleries, Melbourne
+Image courtesy of the Estate of the artist and Tolarno Galleries, Melbourne

 View artist profile